vuw-research-computing/raapoi-docs/docs/examples.md

 ## Singularity/Docker container example

-While there are many modules on Räpooi, sometimes you might want to install your own packages in your own way.
+While there are many modules on Rāpooi, sometimes you might want to install your own packages in your own way.
 Singularity allows you to do this.
-If you are familiar with Docker, Singularity is similar, except you can't get root (or sudo) once your container is running on the Räpooi.
+If you are familiar with Docker, Singularity is similar, except you can't get root (or sudo) once your container is running on the Rāpooi.
 However, you *can* have sudo rights locally on your own machine, setup your container however you like, then run it without sudo on the cluster.

 On your local machine create the singularity definition file